rolandomunoz/mytextgrid/docs/source/getting_started.rst

 Manipulating a TextGrid
 -----------------------

-Once you have created a TextGrid from scratch, you can insert content to it.
+Now that you have created an empty TextGrid, let's insert some tiers and add text.

 .. code-block:: python
    :caption: Manipulating a TextGrid